panzi/service-runner/README.md

                                        See: man setrlimit
        -k, --umask=UMASK               Run service with umask UMASK.
 Octal values only.
+       -C, --chdir=PATH                Change to directory PATH before running the service.
+When --chroot is used chdir happens after chroot.
+The service binary
+                                       path is relative to this PATH, even without "./" prefix.
+           --chroot=PATH               Call chroot with PATH before running the service (and before calling chdir, if
+                                       given).
+Unless --chdir is also given the service binary path is relative to this PATH, even without "./" prefix.
            --crash-sleep=SECONDS       Wait SECONDS before restarting service.
                                        default: 1
            --crash-report=COMMAND      Run `COMMAND NAME CODE STATUS LOGFILE` if